 Place the butter in a stand mixer.
 Beat at low speed to allow the air and agitation to warm the butter.
 This can be a handy trick if you’re already going to be using your mixer anyway.
 You could also do this with a hand mixer, but obviously there would be more hands-on time.

 How NOT to Soften Butter

 Do not microwave butter to try to speed the softening process.
-It won’t be heated evenly, and you’ll end up with some too cold, some softened, and some too warm.
-You may be a microwave wizard and be able to get perfectly softened butter using the microwave, but I generally don’t recommend this method.
+It won’t be heated evenly, and you’ll end up with parts of it too cold, some softened, and some too warm.
+You may be a microwave wizard and be able to get it just right using the microwave, but I generally don’t recommend this method.

 There is also a theory of placing a hot glass over a stick of butter on your counter.
 I’m not really a fan of this method.
 The end result is probably similar to microwaving, although not as severe.

 Your best bets are to use one of the other methods listed above.

 What to Do If Your Butter Gets Too Soft